LZXCyrus/MGNN/README.md

 # MGNN

-MGNN is a multi-graph neural network framework to use multimodal stock related data for tracking stock movements.
-It delivers comparative accurate predictions and can provide valuable insights for investors.
-The framework has been proven to outperform traditional methods in predicting stock prices, making it a valuable tool for anyone interested in the stock market.
+MGNN is a deep learning framework to use multimodal stock related data for tracking stock movements.
+The framework has been proven to outperform traditional methods in predicting stock prices, making it a valuable tool for providing valuable insights for investors.

-We will release the following resources in this project:
+We plan to release the following resources in this project:
 - MGNN training data samples
-- (ToDo)
+- MGNN (ToDo)
--

-## Change log
+## Change Log

-## Data Samples
+## 🧾Preparing Datasets

+We provide training data samples of our multimodal dataset in this repo: , , and .

+The detailed information of this multimodal dataset is shown as follows:

-## ⚙️ Requirements
+## ⚙️Requirements

 We will provide the detailed requirements in requirements.txt.
-You can run pip install requirements.txt to create the same running environment as ours.
+You can run pip install requirements.txt to create the same running environment as ours:

 ```bash
 conda create -n MGNN python=3.8